Skip to main content

 Designing Schemas for Stability

-For reliable structured output, schemas should be treated as interfaces, not full representations of internal data models.
+Treat schemas as interfaces, not as full representations of internal data models.

 Include only the fields required for downstream logic.
 Prefer identifiers or compact categorical values over deeply embedded objects.
-If a constraint can be validated safely in your application code, it is often better to keep the schema simpler and enforce that constraint outside the model.
+If a constraint can be validated safely in your application code, keep the schema simpler and enforce that constraint outside the model.

-When extracting large or complex structures, consider splitting the task across multiple calls with smaller schemas rather than enforcing everything in a single request.
+When extracting large or complex structures, split the task across multiple calls with smaller schemas rather than enforcing everything in a single request.

 Takeaways